evgiz/aifig/README.md

 ## API

 A figure consists of one or more graphs.
-These graphs are placed in a grid running `figure.add(graph, x, y)`.
-You can add elements to graphs using `mygraph.add(element)`, and tou can connect graphs by arrows using `figure.connect("graph_name1", "graph_name2")`.
+These graphs are placed in a grid using `figure.add(graph, x, y)`.
+You can add elements to graphs using `mygraph.add(element)`, and you can connect graphs with arrows using `figure.connect("graph_name1", "graph_name2")`.
 Finally, to save a figure, use `my_figure.save_svg("fig.svg")` or variants for different formats.

 ```python
 # ===================== #